First snow contest, best pies, cooking thermometer

 Take the guesswork out of cooking!Here are tips for using a meat thermometer to ensure that the safe minimum internal temperature of meat is reached.
 That way, you know when it’s done, at peak flavor, and also safe for eating.

 When it comes to Thanksgiving desserts, a traditional pie is a sure bet for us.
-But which pie?
-Here are 8 delicious pie recipes made with seasonal ingredients—pumpkin, apple, pecans, sweet potato, cranberry, and more.
+But which pie to pick?
+Here are some of our favorite pie recipes made with seasonal ingredients—pumpkin, apple, pecans, sweet potato, cranberry, and more.
 Plus, we’ve included two delicious Thanksgiving puddings and a...